tesseract-ocr/tessdoc/TrainingTesseract-4.00---Replace-Top-Layer.md

 This training process can be stopped at any time.
 Giving the command again restarts the process from the last saved checkpoint.

 Currently this process has a bug and gets aborted when `--eval_listfile` is given as a parameter.
-While this is OK for the tutorial, it may impact accuracy of training.
+While not using  `--eval_listfile` is OK for the tutorial, it may impact accuracy of training.

 Step 3.
 -----